Voluntary Disclosure and Personalized Pricing: Introduction

 Against this backdrop, we study the market implications of consumer consent and control.
 We investigate what happens when consumers fully control their data---not only whether they are tracked, but what specific information is disclosed to firms.
-Each consumer's data is encoded in a verifiable form that she can partially or fully disclose to firms.
-Based on the information that is disclosed, each firm draws an inference about the consumer's type and charges her an equilibrium price based on her disclosure.
+We assume that the data is encoded in a verifiable form that consumers can partially or fully disclose to firms.
+In equilibrium, firms draw inferences about a consumer's preferences based on both what she shares and what she chooses not to share.
 Our motivating question is: \emph{when consumers fully control their information, are they hurt or helped by personalized pricing?}

 We pose this question in an environment in which products cannot be personalized, and so there is no match value from data.
 A classical intuition might suggest that consumers would not benefit from being permitted to voluntarily disclose information.
 Because the market's \emph{equilibrium inferences} are based both on information that is disclosed and what is not being disclosed, giving consumers the ability to separate themselves may be self-defeating, as seen in the unraveling equilibria of \cite{grossman:81-JLE} and \cite{milgrom1981good}.
 Contrary to that intuition, we find that the combination of personalized pricing and consumer control is actually beneficial to consumers in both monopolistic and competitive markets.
-We construct simple equilibria of the consumers' disclosure game in which sharing data weakly increases consumer surplus for \emph{every} consumer type, relative to the benchmark of no personalized pricing.
+We construct equilibria of the consumers' disclosure game in which sharing data weakly increases consumer surplus for \emph{every} consumer type, relative to the benchmark of no personalized pricing.